refgenie/refgenie/docs/build.md

 ## Derived assets you can build

+For many of the following derived assets, you will need the corresponding software to build the asset.
+You can either [install software on a case-by-case basis natively](build.md#install-building-software-natively), or you can [build the assets using `docker`](build.md#building-assets-with-docker).

 ### bowtie2 index

+<i class="fas fa-exclamation-circle"></i> requires [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)

 The `bowtie2_index` asset doesn't require any input, but does require that you've already built the `fasta` asset.
 So, first [build the `fasta` asset](build.md#fasta) for your genome of interest, and then you just build the `bowtie2_index` asset with no other requirements: